wsylliac/python-homework/README.md

 ### Note

-Please note that I was having trouble running the code for the pypool challenge as I kept getting an error message that the file was not found.
+Please note that I was having trouble running the code for the pypoll challenge as I kept getting an error message that the file was not found.
 With the help of Alicia, I was able to make sure the code worked and copied the one she suppplied on slack to ensure the file was found and the code ran.